-The Civic Institutional designation is intended to accommodate civic uses that are essential to the community.
+The 'Civic Institutional' designation is intended to accommodate civic uses that are essential to the community.
 Within Belcarra, these civic uses include the village hall, fire hall, multi-sport court, public works yard, and waste and recycling depot.
-These civic uses are identified on Figure 5 - Community Facilities Map.
-(Note: The multi-sport court is a municipal community facility under a 25-year licence from Metro Vancouver with an option for an additional 25 years and should be designated as "Civic Institutional" on the land use designation maps within the OCP.)
+These civic uses are identified on Figure 10 - Community Facilities Map.
+(Note: The multi-sport court is a municipal community facility under a 25-year licence from Metro Vancouver with an option for an additional 25 years and is designated as "Civic Institutional" on the land use designation maps within the OCP.)